LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: In-Depth Analyses of Model Behavior and Error Patterns

-\textbf{Stronger reasoning models exhibit reduced exploration, allocating more resources toward solution development and analysis.} After problem difficulty and reasoning efforts, we further see, in Figure \ref{fig:reasoning-behaviors-models} and Figure \ref{fig:reason-behavior-families-correct}, more capable models dedicate more reasoning tokens to problem understanding, structured planning, and detailed algorithmic analysis.
+\textbf{Stronger reasoning models exhibit reduced exploration, allocating more resources toward solution development and analysis.} After controlling for problem difficulty and reasoning efforts, we further see in Figure \ref{fig:reasoning-behaviors-models} and Figure \ref{fig:reason-behavior-families-correct} that more capable models dedicate more reasoning tokens to problem understanding, structured planning, and detailed algorithmic analysis.
 Consequently, they spend less time pivoting to alternative paths, generating pseudo-implementations, or performing test-case verification.
-It highlights the future direction of effectively allocating models' problem analysis and exploration to avoid excessive pivoting and prevent "underthinking".
+This highlights a future direction: effectively allocating models' problem analysis and exploration to avoid excessive pivoting and prevent "underthinking".

 \textbf{Initial planning behaviors and subsequent verification steps play crucial roles in models producing correct solutions.} Building upon this observation, we also investigate which reasoning behaviors distinguish correct from incorrect solutions.
-As illustrated in Figure~\ref{fig:reasoning-correct}, correct solutions exhibit increased planning behaviors, potentially explaining why exploration behaviors diminish—well-structured planning facilitates clearly defined solution paths, reducing the need for exploratory detours.
-Additionally, correct solutions engage in verification behaviors more frequently, ensuring adequate solution checks.
-This increased verification slightly reduces the need for extensive analysis, as models rely less on continuous reevaluation once confident in their solution correctness.
-Notably, correct solutions include more verification because targeted end-checks consolidate successful trajectories; however, stronger models rely less on explicit verification overall due to robust upfront analysis and planning, which internalize many checks and reduce the need for post-hoc verification.
+As illustrated in Figure~\ref{fig:reasoning-correct}, correct solutions exhibit increased planning behaviors, potentially explaining why exploration behaviors diminish: well-structured planning facilitates clearly defined solution paths, reducing the need for exploratory detours.
+Additionally, correct solutions engage in verification behaviors more frequently, which slightly reduces the need for extensive analysis, as models are more confident in their reasoning.
+However, stronger models rely less on explicit verification overall due to robust upfront analysis and planning, which internalize many checks and reduce the need for post-hoc verification.
 Based on these insights, an important direction for future research is to optimize how models allocate reasoning effort across different cognitive behaviors.
-Specifically, exploring methods that strategically guide model attention toward structured initial planning and in-depth analysis—while carefully balancing exploration to prevent excessive pivoting—could substantially enhance both solution correctness and reasoning efficiency.
-Additionally, developing mechanisms that help models internalize verification during planning and analysis phases could reduce their dependence on explicit, post-hoc verification steps.
-Finally, creating automated techniques to dynamically adjust reasoning budgets and behaviors according to problem-specific factors like difficulty and algorithms may further boost the effectiveness of reasoning models in solving complex competitive programming tasks.